ucsb-cs24/w22/backup_lab/lab04.md

 # Step 6: Submit your revised intbst.cpp, test_intbst.cpp and intbst.h

 You are allowed to modify intbst.h, though you should not need to, so submit both intbst.cpp and intbst.h to Gradescope for a grade out of 100.
+# Optional Extra Challenge

+AFTER you have completed the main lab, you may modify it for extra credit by converting your BST to a generic data structure.
+For convenience, we will not change any of the file or data structure names, but your structure should be useable as IntBST<T> where T is a type that can be compared with <, >, etc. This could include double, char, or any other basic type.
+There is a separate Gradescope submission portal for this extra credit assignment.
+Make sure to have a full-credit submission on the main assignment's Gradescope before working on this part.

+Note that you should implement a generic type in intbst.cpp and include it in your header file as #include "intbst.cpp".
+Submit files: intbst.h and intbst.cpp

 </div>